codefori/vscode-ibmi/README.md

 6. If you are using `*EVENTF`, it should automatically load the error listing in the Problems tab.

 ## Detailed Documentation
-More detailed documentation is availalbe [here](https://halcyon-tech.github.io/code-for-ibmi/#/)
+More detailed documentation is available [here](https://halcyon-tech.github.io/code-for-ibmi/#/)